header logo

 7. Tiger Woods without Injuries and personal troubles

-Tiger Woods is one of the greatest golfers in history, and his career has completely changed the way the sport is viewed.
-Throughout the 2000s, Woods dominated the golf course with incredible skill and an incredible run of success, winning 14 Majors in just one decade.
-However, his career has been severely affected by injuries and personal troubles.
-Back injuries and off-the-field issues have prevented Woods from maintaining his peak form for years.
-Repeated injuries and personal troubles have disrupted his stellar career, making it more difficult to win more Majors.
+Tiger Woods is one of the greatest golfers in history, and his career completely changed the way the sport is perceived.
+Throughout the 2000s, Woods dominated professional golf with exceptional skill and an unprecedented run of success, winning 14 Majors in just one decade.

 Biggest what ifs in soccer: Tiger Woods is injury free